Trust1Team/api-styleguide/hyper-media/Hypermedia.md

 - Hypermedia make sense for humans, less for SOA machine clients.
 We would expect use cases where it may provide value more likely in the frontend and human facing service domain.
 - Hypermedia does not prevent API clients to implement shortcuts and directly target resources without 'discovering' them

 However, we do not forbid HATEOAS; you could use it, if you checked its limitations and still see clear value for your usage scenario that justifies its additional complexity.
-If you use HATEOAS please share experience and present your findings in the [API Guild \[internal link\]](https://techwiki.zalando.net/display/GUL/API+Guild).
+If you use HATEOAS please share experience and present your findings.

 ## {{ book.must }} Use a well-defined subset of HAL